What is a Dashboard Knee Injury and it's Effect on the PCL? February 4, 2019 23:16

-A dashboard injury occurs almost always occurs during flexion of the knee.
-When the is bent knee recieves a direct blow to the top of the shinbone, the tibia can get pushed backwards with enough force to inflict damage to the PCL.
+A dashboard injury occurs almost always occurs during joint flexion; when the bent knee and a direct blow is received to the top of the shinbone or tibia.
+When the tibia is pushed backward with enough force, it can put undue strain on the PCL and inflict damage to the ligament.

-Posterior View Of PCL / Back of Right Knee
+Posterior View of Torn PCL / Back of Right Knee

-A posterior cruciate ligament injury can occur when the knee is bent and the upper tibia suffers direct impact causing the shinbone to be pushed backwards below the knee.
+As mentioned, an posterior cruciate ligament injury can occur when the knee is bent and the upper tibia suffers direct impact causing the shinbone to be pushed backward below the knee.
 With enough force, this can result in a tear or rupture of the PCL as the tibia is pushed back too far.
-This type of injury is often called a dashboard injury as it can occur during car accidents as the driver's or passenger's bent leg suffers a direct blow into the dashboard causing posterior cruciate ligament damage.
-Dashboard type injuries can also occur during sporting activity when an athlete falls or gets tackled on a bent knee or when the bent knee collides with an immovable object.
+While this dashboard knee injury is named because of the frequency that it occurs during car accidents, as the driver's or passenger's bent leg suffers a direct blow into the dashboard, it is also common in high speed and high impact sports such as soccer and American football.
+Dashboard type injuries can occur during these sporting activities when an athlete falls or gets tackled on a bent knee or when there is a collision between players.

-PCL injuries can vary dramatically in the degree on damaged inflicted and range from minor injuries that are difficult to assess and diagnose to more serious cases which show obvious signs of physical injury and severe knee instabilities.
+PCL injuries can vary dramatically in the degree of damage inflicted and range from minor injuries that are difficult to assess and diagnose to more serious cases that show obvious signs of physical injury and severe knee instabilities.

-One of the indicators of possible injury to the posterior cruciate ligament is often a divot or 'dent' in the subjects patella tendon.
+A divot or "dent" in the Patella when the knee is bent is an indication of PCL Injury.
+One of the indicators of possible injury to the posterior cruciate ligament is often a divot or 'dent' in the subject’s patella tendon.
 A posterior sag test can help confirm whether PCL damage exists or not.
 The test is performed as the subject lays flat on their back and lifts the injured leg in the air, flexed at a 90-degree angle.
 A positive sign of injury will result in the posterior sag of the tibia and an indent in the patella tendon caused by gravitational pull.